 The ability to think on your feet and respond effectively to quick-fire questions is an invaluable skill for building credibility in the workplace and beyond.

 Quick Thinking is an emerging communication skill that more and more professionals are discovering, to help them get ahead in their career and handle difficult situations on the spot.

-For this reason, Understanding ModernGov is delighted to announce the return of our popular one-day training course, ‘Quick Thinking’, taking place in Central London on Thursday 24th January.
+For this reason, Understanding ModernGov have a number of dates available on our popular one-day training course, ‘Quick Thinking’.

 We caught up with Jo Clift, our Communications Specialist and the course trainer, to get the lowdown on what exactly ‘Quick Thinking’ is, and how it can help you progress at work.

 What is Quick Thinking and why is it a valuable skill to have in the workplace?

 Quick Thinking is about how we deal with situations where we know what we want to say, or what we need to say, but can’t find the right words or put our thoughts together clearly enough to make an impact.
 The point is that when we are relaxed (e.g. at home), most of us find this easy.
 But in situations where we feel under pressure or on the back foot, this becomes more difficult.

 At work, this tends to hold people back.
 They end up saying ‘yes’ to things when ‘no’ or ‘maybe’ would probably have made more sense, or not explaining things properly – particularly to managers – because they feel backed into a corner, or under pressure in a meeting.